Ragge123/MultipeMC/readme.md

 1. Download and install [Mono](https://www.mono-project.com/download/stable/#download-lin) if not already installed
 2. To get started make .ini files for every account you plan to be using.
 Use `example.ini` as a template
 3. Edit `mccli.sh` and add your accounts as following: Changing out account1-4 with whatever you want to call your accounts, and editing the numbers in front the accounts.
 Make sure to add spaces so all of the accounts line up as shown here, if you don't you're gonna get a very messy script.
+You can add as many accounts as you want, just copy and paste the line(s) below

 ```xml
 printf "${number} 1) ${menu}Account1        ${number}3) ${menu}Account3 ${normal}\n"